-A light, non-offensive make up is permitted.
-Excessive make up is not permissible, including heavy black eye make-up.
-Nail varnish/false nails are not permitted.
+A light, natural looking make up is permitted.
+Excessive make up is not permissible, including heavy black eye make-up, false lashes or eyebrow make-up.
+All make up must be subtle.
+False nails or gel nails are not permitted.
+Nail varnish if worn, must be clear.